ORNL/ReSolve/scripts/timing/README.md

 Do not commit virtual environments, logs, CSV files, or generated plots.

-## Benchmark workflow
+## Example GridKit benchmark workflow

-The timing workflow is split between Frontier and a local CUDA machine.
+The example GridKit benchmark workflow is split between Frontier and a local CUDA machine.

 Frontier is used for: